 - Mordiggan probably originates from Clark Ashton Smith's short story, "The Charnel God", which features a deity by this name served by masked priests who claim right to all dead bodies in their city.
-They turn out to be creatures very much like Lovecraft's ghouls, and while they come off as extremely sinister at start, they end up saving the protagonist from evil necromancers.
+They turn out to be creatures very much like Lovecraft's ghouls, and while they come off as sinister at first, they end up saving the protagonist from evil necromancers.
 Lovecraft and Smith were friends and often borrowed elements from each other's stories (indeed, Lovecraft's stories made occasional references to an ancient Atlantean priest named Klarkash'Ton), so this was most likely a direct reference to Lovecraft's ghouls.
-Smith's Zothique Cycle does not share the setting with Lovecraft's Dreamlands, however.
+Smith's Zothique cycle does not share the setting with Lovecraft's Dreamlands, though.

 - Ghasts, a far more deadly species that coexists in the dreamland underworld with ghouls, are described as semi-humanoids with hooves and kangaroo-like legs.
 Though "ghast" originally was a synonym for "ghost", the word is often used to describe ghouls, or a type of ghoul, in other media, possibly due to HPL's influence.